alvs.dev

 The decision to start with a classless stylesheet was about reducing the mental overhead of styling basic elements (like headings, lists, and links).
 It forces a focus on semantic HTML and content hierarchy.

 However, I don’t use it exclusively.
-While the classless base handles the “look” of individual elements, I utilize Astro’s scoped styles to build intentional layout structures—like the recursive “Split-Column” pattern—without polluting a global stylesheet.
+While the classless base handles the “look” of individual elements, I utilize Astro’s scoped styles to build intentional layout structures, without polluting a global stylesheet.

 The Evolution (Archives)